 You can play a lot of good music using just triads, but seventh chords are where things get magical.
 Seventh chords quickly jazz up a song because they add an extra layer of depth and tension to your harmonies.

 A major 7th chord is built by adding a major seventh to a major triad stack.
 These chords add a dreamy, jazzy feel to songs but still sound very “major.”
 Be careful not to mix up major 7th and dominant 7th chords—there is a difference!
+Here is the C major 7 chord in root position:

 To create a minor 7th chord, take a minor triad (1-♭3-5) and add a minor seventh interval.
 If C is your root, your chord would be C-E♭-G-B♭.